rgrannell1/kea/README.md

 and over one-hundred higher-order- and utility-functions to the R language.
 Arrow helps make R an elegant functional language with powerful operations on collections.

+## 0 Goal

+R is an excellent statistical platform, but it isn't a great general purpose programming language.
+Libraries like ```plyr``` and ```stringr``` help, but they don't go far enough.
+I've always felt that the best aspects of the R language are its powerful functions, vectorisation and list data structure.
+Arrow is an attempt to build a

 ## 1 Installation

 As of late September 2013 **Arrow** is only available on Github.
 To install the development version, copy the